zahidasultanova/Rscripts/README.md

-# I add R scripts that I wrote here for people that might find them useful.
+# Here, I am adding R scripts that I have written for different purposes.
+# I started by putting the script that helped me to convert large pdfs into smaller versions.
+This is useful for image-based pdfs.